mongodb-labs/atlas-cli-plugin-terraform/docs/command_clu2adv.md

 #### Dynamic block and individual blocks in the same resource

 Dynamic block and individual blocks for `regions_config` or `replication_specs` are not supported at the same time.
-The recommended way to handle this is to remove the individual `regions_config` or `replication_specs` blocks and use a local variable to add the individual block information to the variable you're using in the `for_each` expression, using [concat](https://developer.hashicorp.com/terraform/language/functions/concat) if you're using a list or [setunion](https://developer.hashicorp.com/terraform/language/functions/setunion) for sets.
+The recommended way to handle this is to remove the individual `regions_config` or `replication_specs` blocks and use a local `list` variable to add the individual block information to the variable you're using in the `for_each` expression, using [concat](https://developer.hashicorp.com/terraform/language/functions/concat).

-Let's see an example with `regions_config`, it is the same for `replication_specs`.
-In the original configuration file, the `mongodb_cluster` resource is used inside a module that receives the `regions_config` elements in a `list` variable and we want to add an additional `region_config` with a read-only node.
+Let's see an example with `regions_config`, it is the same idea for `replication_specs`.
+In the original configuration file, the `mongodb_cluster` resource is used inside a module that receives the `regions_config` elements in a `list` variable and we want to add an additional `regions_config` with a read-only node.
 ```hcl
 variable "replication_specs" {
   type = object({